French cruiser Suchet: Armament and armor

 Suchet was armed with a main battery of six 164 mm M1884 30-caliber (cal.) guns carried in individual pivot mounts.
 Four of the guns were mounted in sponsons on the upper deck, two on each broadside.
 One gun was placed in the bow and the other was at the stern as chase guns.
 These were supported by a secondary battery of four 100 mm M1881 26.2-cal. guns, also in individual pivot mounts.
 These were placed close to the chase guns, two just aft of the bow gun and the other pair directly ahead of the stern gun.
 For close-range defense against torpedo boats, she carried eight 47 mm M1885 3-pounder Hotchkiss guns and eight 37 mm M1884 1-pounder guns, all in individual mounts.
 In addition, she carried a pair of 65 mm field guns that could be sent ashore with a landing party.
 She also carried seven 356 mm torpedo tubes in her hull, six above the waterline and the last submerged.
 The submerged tube was placed in the bow, two were further aft in the bow, two on each broadside, and the remaining pair were in the stern.

 The ship was protected by an armor deck that consisted of mild steel.
 Amidships, the deck was 82 mm thick on the flat portion over most of the width of the hull, where it covered her propulsion machinery spaces and magazines.
 Forward and aft, the deck was reduced in thickness to 30 mm.
 Toward the sides of the ship, the deck sloped down to provide a measure of side protection; the sloped side was 80 mm thick.
 All areas of the deck were layered on 20 mm of hull plating.
 The machinery spaces received a second layer of protection against shell splinters.
 Above the armor deck was a closely subdivided cellular layer that was 460 mm deep, which was intended to contain flooding by preventing it from penetrating far into the ship.
 The conning tower had 40 mm thick sides.
-Suchets main battery guns were fitted with 54 mm gun shields to protect the crews from shell fragments.
+Suchet's main battery guns were fitted with 54 mm gun shields to protect the crews from shell fragments.